yanjie99/yanjie99.github.io/README.md

 Undergraduate Thesis Research Plan Advised by [Assoc.
 Prof. Yang Liu](https://ai.njau.edu.cn/info/1062/1179.htm)

 We utilized a trained deep learning model to address the **Route Planning** problem, specifically focusing on how to efficiently plan delivery paths for vehicles with capacity constraints.
-Our enhanced algorithm was applied to vehicle path planning scenarios with 20, 50, and 100 nodes, respectively.
-The results indicated that trucks tend to prioritize nodes that are farther from the warehouse during the middle stages of the journey.
+Our enhanced algorithm is applied to vehicle path planning scenarios with 20, 50, and 100 nodes, respectively.
+The result indicates that trucks tend to prioritize nodes that are farther from the warehouse during the middle stages of the journey.
 Aside from the final route, which must cover the remaining nodes, the algorithm ensures that each route maximizes the number of visited nodes.
 ![alt text](/assets/img/Project2.png)

 ## Publications